dpretet/axi-crossbar/doc/architecture.md

 The core proposes a top level for [AXI4](../rtl/axicb_crossbar_top.sv), and a top level for [AXI4-lite](../rtl/axicb_crossbar_lite_top.sv).
 Each supports up to 4 masters and 4 slaves.
 If the user needs less than 4 agents, it can tied to 0 the input signals of an interface, and leave unconnected the outputs.
+If need more, a wizard is proposed to configure the number of master and slave, and their associated parameters.
+Run `./flow.sh wizard` to launch the wizard's TUI.

 ### Ordering rules